google/codeworld/web/help/GuideUnit1.md

     Check your code carefully, and try again.

-If you've done any coding before, you may have heard that code is like a recipe that tells a computer step-by-step what to do.
-But in CodeWorld, that's not true!
-Here, your code is like a *dictionary* or *glossary*, and it tells the computer what words mean.

 Dissecting your first program
 -----------------------------

+If you've done coding before, you may have heard that code is like a recipe that tells a computer step-by-step what to do.
+In CodeWorld, though, code is more like a *dictionary* or *glossary*.
+It tells the computer what words mean.

 Here's the code you just wrote, and what its parts mean.